Skip to main content

 Asserting Requests

 All remote requests can be asserted against, even if they're not being faked by the test case.
-Mantle will log if an actual remote request is being made during a unit test.
+Mantle will always log if an actual remote request is being made during a unit test.

-$this->assertRequestSent( 'https://alley.com/' );
+$this->assertRequestSent( 'https://example.com/' );

 use Mantle\Facade\Http;